timeblock4228waterphone/expense-printable-low-spoon/README.md

 # expense-printable-low-spoon
-This one is low spoon way to track money. how it works is that you write down month if it money in or out
+This one is low spoon way to track money. how it works is that you write down month if it money in or out which account then in simple way to understand format